Vegan Carrot Cake with a Twist Questa ricetta è disponibile anche in italiano.

 Frosting is really up to you, it indeed adds some more sweetness but I assure you, that the cake can be totally enjoyed by itself plain as just a sponge or instead with some lemon/orange warm custard.

-It’s a lovely base that I really recommend you to try this vegan carrot cake.
+It’s a lovely, soft and rich base and I really recommend to you to try this vegan carrot cake out.

 …for the sponge…

-30 gr Dark Chocolate Chips (make sure they’re vegan since they still might contain milk)
+1/4 cup Dark Chocolate Chips (make sure they’re vegan since they still might contain milk – 35g)

 2 tsp Baking Powder